 “Flexible Office Space” is the umbrella term for individual offices coupled with open-plan spaces.
 These spaces are rented out on short-term deals, instead of longer leases.

 Companies are now able to trust their employees to complete their work from home.
 This has shown organisations that they don’t need a large office space in the city.
-That way they can spread themselves around and work remotely in spaces close to them or in office hubs around Melbourne.
+That way they can spread themselves around and work remotely in spaces close to them or in-office hubs around Melbourne.
 Yes, working from home has become the new norm, but it’s human nature to have interactions with others.
-Which is why flexible workspaces like CoWork Me, will become the alternative to working from home.
+This is why flexible workspaces like CoWork Me, will become the alternative to working from home.

 The Concept of Community:

 The community component of CoWork Me is at the very core of our business.
 We aim to bring people together and this is done through community events.